ajaykumaar/Deep-learning/README.md

 5.Titanic(Tabular categorical classification)

-A comparison of the accuracy in training the model using XGBoost, manually tunning the hyper-parameters and tunning using Bayesian Optimization.
+A comparison of the accuracy in training the model using XGBoost, manually setting the hyper-parameters and tunning using Bayesian Optimization.

 Datasource: Kaggle